addr2data/aws-certification-prep/exercises/ex-004_GettingStartedCloudFormation.rst

 		"Url": "http://calculator.s3.amazonaws.com/calc5.html?key=cloudformation/4fd01c4d-7530-4462-a0c3-608cb6df057d"
 	}

+Copy the URL and paste it into your browser to see the estimated costs for this template.
+By default, the calculation is based on the EC2 instances will run 24 hours a day forever.

 Create Stack
 ------------
-Use the following awscli command to create a new **'Stack'** based on the template.
+Use the following awscli command to create a new **Stack** based on the template.
+If your Key Pair is not named **'acpkey1'**, set the **ParameterValue** to the correct name of your existing Key Pair.

+Note: If you are using the **'acpkey1'** Key Pair, you can leave off the **'--parameters'** option all together.

 .. code-block::

-	aws cloudformation create-stack --stack-name ex-004 --template-body file://./templates/ex-004_template.yaml
+	aws cloudformation create-stack \
+		--stack-name ex-004 \
+		--template-body file://templates/ex-004_template.yaml \
+		--parameters ParameterName=KeyPairName,ParameterValue=acpkey1

 	{
     	"StackId": "arn:aws:cloudformation:us-east-1:xxxxxxxxxxxx:stack/ex-004/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"